 Private Educational Loans

 Private student loans should be considered "last resort" opportunities.
 You should utilize all other financing options before applying for a private product.
 Remember, federal student loan programs are less expensive than private loans and should be considered first.
-Private loan interest typically begins accruing immediately and fluctuates with market rates.
+Private loan interest typically begins accruing immediately and can fluctuate with market rates.
 It is very likely private loan borrowers will be required to have a cosigner.

 The lender, not Methodist College, determines eligibility for a private loan.
 However, the Office of Financial Aid is required to certify your enrollment and request disbursement amounts.
 NO private loan will be approved without the student approving disbursement amounts.
 Students should contact the Office of Financial Aid (firstname.lastname@example.org) to finalize disbursement requests.